Sephie2/misc/math - overview and books.md

 ### 15. Number Theory
 *Explores the properties and relationships of integers, particularly focusing on prime numbers and divisibility.*

+- "Elementary Number Theory" by Dudley
+- "Number Theory" by Andrews

 - **Diophantine Equations:** Study of integer solutions to polynomial equations.
 	- "An Introduction to Diophantine Equations" by Titu Andreescu and Dorin Andrica